10 tips for designing the most beautiful logo

 One, two, three...
 Lo-GO.

-When we think about the first day of school in our lives, we can't help but feel a touch of tenderness towards the feverish little pimpled kid we were back then.
-This chaotic mix of wanting to please at first sight, while being different from the others, but not too different either...
+When we recall all the first days of school in our lives, we can't help but feel a touch of tenderness towards the feverish little pimply kid we were back then.
+This chaotic mixture of wanting to please at first sight, while being different from the others, but not too different either...

 Yes: we are making a subtle metaphor.
-Got it?
+Do you get it?

 We're referring to logo design here!
-It's kind of like preparing your outfit for the first day of school: you know that this is the image that will be in everyone's mind, so you want to go all out.
-The only difference is that at the time, no one was there to tell you not to combine those floral leggings with velcro sneakers (please don't).
+It's a bit like preparing your outfit for the first day of school: you know that this is the image that will stay in everyone's mind, so you want to go all out.
+Only one difference: at the time, nobody was there to tell you not to associate this legging with flowers with scratch sneakers (please, no).

-But now, the TPOP team is not far away, ready to come out of nowhere to advise you on how to design the best logo possible.
+But now, the TPOP team is close by, ready to come out of nowhere to advise you on the best logo design possible.

-You already have a store name, perhaps from our recent article...
+You already have a store name, perhaps thanks to our recent article...
 Then it's time to take that next step.
-You'll see, the logo world is a piece of cake.
+You'll see, logo design is a piece of cake.
 Would you like a slice?

 What do you mean you want four?

 There are six different types of logos.
 Complicated?
 Not at all!
 Think of it as a multiplicity of ways to express your brand's personality.
 Touching when you put it that way, isn't it?
-Personally, we cry.
+Personally, we're crying.

 Logotypes

-This is the most obvious version of the logo: it is simply the name of the brand in its own font, without any symbols or shapes.
-Particularly suitable for brands with short, easily readable names, this will not be the best choice if your brand is called, for example, Streichholzschächtelchen.
+This is the most obvious version of the logo: it is a simple brand name in a font of its own, without any symbols or shapes.
+Particularly suitable for brands with short names that are easily readable by everyone, it will not be the best choice if your brand is called, for example, Streichholzschächtelchen.

 Monograms